-If you have difficulty stopping your baby’s umbilical cord from bleeding or the blood is more than a few drops, you may want to consider calling your baby’s doctor.
+If you have difficulty stopping your baby’s umbilical cord from bleeding or the blood is more than a few drops, you may want to call your baby’s doctor.
 This bleeding could indicate an infection.

-Other accompanying infection signs include the following.
+Other accompanying infection signs include the following:

 - Your baby seems to be uncomfortable or in pain if the belly button is touched.